nnikolaou/VesselDetection/README.md

 ## Suggested settings

 ### Hyperparameters
-The CNN architecture & hyperparameter setup in the notebook were the optimal found during hyperparameter optimisation; the default values in the notebook are guaranteed to produce a model with good predictive performance.
+The CNN architecture & hyperparameter setup in the notebook & script were the optimal found during hyperparameter optimisation; the default values in the notebook are guaranteed to produce a model with good predictive performance.

 ### Data preprocessing
 It is suggested to rebalance the training set, but not to use data augmentation via transformations or add Gaussian noise (these can improve performance of the resulting models but have not been tested fully).